ysyesilyurt/go-restclient/README.md

 ## Legacy Version

-You can also use the legacy version which is located on [`legacy` branch]() if you want to use `go-restclient` using traditional ways (with constructing the helper objects and using those altogether blah blah...) or if you want to use a version that allows reusing the HTTP clients that's being used internally for sending the requests (Thanks to separation of these objects, this legacy version of `go-restclient` gives you the slightly extended feature set like _separation of client timeouts and request-specific timeouts_ and etc.).
+You can also use the legacy version which is located on [`legacy` branch](https://github.com/ysyesilyurt/go-restclient/tree/legacy) if you want to use `go-restclient` using traditional ways (with constructing the helper objects and using those altogether blah blah...) or if you want to use a version that allows reusing the HTTP clients that's being used internally for sending the requests (Thanks to separation of these objects, this legacy version of `go-restclient` gives you the slightly extended feature set like _separation of client timeouts and request-specific timeouts_ and etc.).
+You can find more information about the version itself and its usage from [here](https://github.com/ysyesilyurt/go-restclient/tree/legacy#go-restclient-legacy-version).
 But all in all, I think the builder version is more handy and elegant so I just wanted to keep builder version on the master branch.

 ## Contribution